-There are also several plugins that will add the alt tags automatically, and if you’ve went ahead and renamed the images like we mentioned in the previous section, you’ll have pretty well optimized ALT text.
-Automatic Image ALT Attributes is a good plugin solution for this, simply install it and it will automatically add ALT tags upon upload from the image description, or title.
+There are also several plugins that will add the alt tags automatically.
+Rank Math is a good plugin solution for this, simply install it and it will automatically add ALT tags upon upload from the image description, or title.

 So that’s it folks.
 The 3 steps to having optimized images for your website.